 On Saturday 21st April 2018, CCOW organised a day conference, ‘Partnerships of Hope – Working Together for Refugees’, at New Road Baptist Church in Oxford.

 The aim was to bring people together from across the Thames Valley who are active in supporting refugees or interested in doing so.
 The event was very popular, with about 100 people – including interested individuals and representatives from various organisations, groups and churches – attending.
 There was an extremely positive atmosphere as people learned from one another, shared experiences and made connections.

 After introductions from the CCOW team, Kate Smart, Director of Asylum Welcome spoke to set the scene.
-She outlined recent developments in immigration policy and practice nationally and described the current situation with regard to refugees, including the difficulties caused by the policy of creating a ‘hostile environment’.
+She outlined recent developments in immigration policy and practice nationally and described the current situation with regard to refugees, including difficulties caused by the ‘hostile environment’ policy.
 She explained some of the ways Asylum Welcome (based in Oxford and serving Oxfordshire) is helping refugees and asylum seekers in this area.
-She also praised the many local community initiatives to support refugees and expressed excitement at the potential for agencies and community initiatives to work together for the good of all.
+She also praised local community initiatives to support refugees and expressed excitement at the potential for agencies and community initiatives to work together for the good of all.

 Participants then heard from representatives of four different community groups, each of which is working with and for refugees in a different way.

 Jazz Shaban shared how Churches in Bicester Refugee Support Group formed, raised awareness in their local community and helped to find accommodation for Syrian refugees, including most recently purchasing a house in shared ownership.

 Shirley Hoy, a member of the group at Blackfriars Church in Oxford, shared that community’s motivation and experiences in sponsoring a family through the government’s full community sponsorship programme.